-Warren is also a Western Historian, researching the Frontier West and figures such as Wyatt Earp, Doc Holliday, and Billy (the Kid) Bonney for more than 60 years.
-He has lectured at venues across the country.
-Warren has written an award-winning trilogy on the life of Wyatt Earp Wyatt Earp, An American Odyssey, and his newest book is on the life of Billy the Kid, A Last Serenade for Billy Bonney.
+Warren is also a Western Historian, researching the Frontier West and figures such as Wyatt Earp, Doc Holliday, Nate Champion, and Billy (the Kid) Bonney for more than 60 years.
+He has lectured at a variety of venues across the country.
+Warren has written an award-winning trilogy on the life of Wyatt Earp Wyatt Earp, An American Odyssey, and on the life of Billy the Kid, A Last Serenade for Billy Bonney.
+His latest work on Nate Champion is a duology releasing in July and August 2024.
+Scroll down for information on his new lecture offering on Nate Champion and the Johnson County War.

 Mark Warren offers programming in both nature studies, primitive skills, and Western studies.
-He has presented at museums and cultural centers around the country.
-He also presents for botanical gardens, native plant societies, school groups, and historical societies.
-Below you will find several lecture topics that he can offer to your organization.
+Mark presents for museums, cultural centers, botanical gardens, native plant societies, garden clubs, school groups, and historical societies.
+Below you will find a listing of lecture topics that he can offer to your organization.
 If you are interested in having Mr. Warren present to your group, contact his publicist for more information at markwarrenbooks(at)att.net.

 Warren has also been honored by the Spur Awards, the Will Rogers Medallion Awards, The Historical Novel Society, and the Peacemaker Awards.

-The Forest’s Gifts of Food, Medicine and Craft As Practiced By the Native Americans – a lecture and photo presentation.
+Program: The Forest’s Gifts of Food, Medicine and Craft As Practiced By the Native Americans – a lecture and photo presentation

 Mark Warren, owner of the nationally renowned Medicine Bow Wilderness School in Dahlonega, GA, has been teaching about native plants, trees, and survival skills to adults and children for over half a century.